danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 ## Blob Storage Updates

 The format of the image & metadata blobs refers to instance, study, and series.
-This virtual path could be optionally prefixed with the partition id, and would not be present for the default tenant.
+This virtual path will be optionally prefixed with the partition id, and will not be present for the default tenant.
+This will prevent migrate existing blobs.

 ## Migration

+We'll create a new schema version and diff.

 ## Cross partition queries